SvOlli/sorbus/doc/README_release.txt

 the top level of this device.
 Then the system will reboot with the new core installed.

+More documentation is available in the docs/ directory.

 Cores available are:
 - Monitor Command Prompt: MCP
 - Apple 1